Jay-study-nildana/comicbookshop/README.md

 # comic book shop - Version 1.0.3

-Full stack project with .Net as BackEnd and Razor for FrontEnd.
+Full stack project with .Net as BackEnd and Razor for FrontEnd for my students.

 documentation is [available here](https://jay-study-nildana.github.io/comicbookshop/)